-For all models in this series the following accessories are available:
+For these devices the following accessories are available:

-IF-AB Interface modules Pluggable and retrofittable, digital interface modules for RS232, CANopen, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
+IF-AB Pluggable and retrofittable digital interface modules for RS232, CANopen, Profibus, ProfiNet, Digital interface modules ModBus TCP, EtherCAT or CAN are available.
 Details about the interface modules and the programming of the device using those interfaces can be found in separate documentation.
-It's usually available on the USB stick, which is included with the device, or as PDF download on the manufacturers website.
-EABS Battery simulation EABS is short for EA Battery Simulator and is an optionally available, USB dongle licensed Windows software.
-In combination with the bidirectional power supplies of series PSB 9000, PSBE 9000, PSB 10000 and PSBE 10000 it simulates either a single lithium-ion cell or lead-acid battery or multiple in series and/or parallel connection.
-The simulation works with battery typical values such as capacity, temperature, state of charge, internal resistance and cell voltage, plus adjustable test conditions.
+It's usually available on the USB stick which is included with the device, or as PDF download on our website.